Active Shooter Reported at YouTube Headquarters in California

-Police tweeted Tuesday that they were responding to a scene at 901 Cherry Ave, which is the address to YouTube's headquarters.
-Videos released online show SWAT teams descending onto the scene as persons from the building exit with their arms raised.
+Police tweeted Tuesday that they were responding to a scene at 901 Cherry Ave, which is the address of YouTube's headquarters.
+Images released online show SWAT teams descending onto the scene as persons from the building exit with their arms raised.
+A negotiator was reportedly brought to the scene.

+Brent Andrews, the spokesperson for Zuckerberg San Francisco General Hospital, stated during a briefing that two women and one man were taken to the hospital.
+One of the women is in serious condition and the man is in critical condition.
+Reuters has reported that the Stanford Health Care Hospital was expecting four to five victims.

+San Bruno Police Chief Ed Barberini later stated that officials transferred four victims to local hospitals with gunshot injuries.
+One woman, believed to be the shooter, was found inside the building with a self-inflicted wound.
+Barberini described the scene as "very chaotic."

 — Nas (@Nasreen_and_I) April 3, 2018